On The Isoperimetric Spectrum of Graphs and Its Approximations: Preliminaries

-respectively.
-(At times we may use superscripts as $\lambda^{^{G}}_{_{2}}$ or $\alpha^{^{K}}_{_{2}}$ to refer to the graph or the kernel when details are clear from the context.)\\ Also, it is a well-known fact (Perron-Frobenius theorem) that for a strongly connected graph $G$, the eigenspace corresponding to the eigenvalue $0=\lambda^{^G}_{_{1}}$ is one dimensional and is generated by the constant vector ${\bf 1}$.
-Moreover, for any self-adjoint matrix $A$, by Courant--Fischer variational principle (see \cite{SAL97}) and for any $1 \leq k \leq n$ one may write
+(At times we may use superscripts as $\lambda^{^{G}}_{_{2}}$ or $\lambda^{^{K}}_{_{2}}$ to refer to the graph or the kernel when details are clear from the context.)\\ Also, it is a well-known fact (Perron-Frobenius theorem) that for a strongly connected graph $G$, the eigenspace corresponding to the eigenvalue $0=\lambda^{^G}_{_{1}}$ is one-dimensional and is generated by the constant vector ${\bf 1}$.
+Moreover, for any $n \times n$ self-adjoint matrix $A$, and for any $1 \leq k \leq n$, by Courant--Fischer variational principle (see \cite{SAL97}), one may write